awsdocs/amazon-ec2-user-guide/doc_source/using-eni.md

 All network interfaces have a resource identifier that starts with *eni\-*\.

 **Important**
 The term 'elastic network interface' is sometimes shortened to 'ENI'\.
 This is not the same as the Elastic Network Adapter \(ENA\), which is a custom interface that optimizes network performance on some instance types\.
-For more information, see [Enhanced Networking on Linux](enhanced-networking.md)\.
+For more information, see [Enhanced networking on Linux](enhanced-networking.md)\.

 **Topics**
 + [Network Interface Basics](#eni-basics)